pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/lesson-notes/README.md

 # Express CRUD/MVC

+## Learning Objectives

+By the end of this lesson, you should be able to:

+- Describe the purpose of the MVC architecture.
+- Create a controller and a static model in an Express server.
+- Use Express Router to manage Express routes.
+- Add a custom status code.

 ## Getting Started

-We are going to be building this app over several sessions, so let's make sure we put it on GitHub and commit often!
+We are going to be building this app over several sessions, so let's make sure we push it on GitHub and commit often!

-- navigate to your Desktop or other convenient folder
+- Navigate to your Desktop or other convenient folder
 - `git status` to make sure you are not already in a `git` repository
 - `mkdir bookmarks`
 - `cd bookmarks`